TSGM

 Parameters:

-• attacker (Callable) – An attacker, one class classififier (OCC) that implements methods .fit and .predict
+• attacker (Any) – An attacker, one class classifier (OCC) that implements methods .fit and .predict

-• metric – Measures quality of attacker (precision by default)
+• metric (Callable) – Measures quality of attacker (precision by default)

 class ShannonEntropyMetric[source]